Athletics at the 1912 Summer Olympics – Men's 1500 metres

 The men's 1500 metres was a track and field athletics event held as part of the athletics at the 1912 Summer Olympics programme.
 The competition was held on Tuesday, July 9, 1912, and on Wednesday, July 10, 1912.
 Forty-five runners from 14 nations competed, including the Olympic champion from 1908, Mel Sheppard.
 NOCs could enter up to 12 athletes.

 Arnold Jackson won the final by 0.1 second, ahead of an American trio, in what was acclaimed at the time as "the greatest race ever run".
 Aged 21, he remains the youngest ever winner of this event.

 1912 was the last Olympics where "private entries" were allowed (i.e. not part of a country's officially selected team), and Jackson was one of these; his medal is credited to the United Kingdom.
 It was the second victory for Great Britain in the event, after 1900.

 Background

 This was the fifth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Two finalists from 1908 returned: gold medalist Mel Sheppard of the United States and fourth-place finisher John Tait of Canada.
-Sheppard was among the favorites, along with countrymen John Paul Jones, Norm Taber, and Abel Kiviat, as well as Arnold Jackson of Great Britain.
+Sheppard was among the favorites, along with countrymen John Paul Jones, Norman Taber, and Abel Kiviat, as well as Arnold Jackson of Great Britain.
 Kiviat had broken the world record three times in May and June 1912.

 Russia, South Africa, and Turkey each made their first appearance in the event.
 The United States made its fifth appearance, the only nation to have competed in the men's 1500 metres at each Games to that point.